nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 Here, the `apply` trap is throwing an error while the `construct` trap does input validation and returns a new instance using `Reflect.construct()`.
 Of course, you can accomplish the same thing without proxies if you use `new.target`.

-#### Calling Constructors Without new
+### Calling Constructors Without new

 Chapter 3 introduced the `new.target` metaproperty.
-To review, `new.target` is a reference to the function on which `new` is called, meaning that you can tell if a function was called using `new` or not by checking the value of `new.target`, such as:
+To review, `new.target` is a reference to the function on which `new` is called, meaning that you can tell if a function was called using `new` or not by checking the value of `new.target` like this:

 ```js
 function Numbers(...values) {